NYC Marathon 2024 training & diet log, tips and information. April 1 - Nov 3 #tcsnycmarathon

 For anyone interested, I’ll be logging my training, diet, tips and info here.

-This log will be an open conversation format.
 Many people have contacted me over the years about distance running.
-This log will serve as a way to communicate about it all.
-If you have any questions along the way you will post them at that link as I proceed through training.
+This log will serve as a way to share it all.

 Let’s GO!